At the end of this chapter, students should be able to:

 Hypothesis 2: A second hypothesis suggests that a volcano in southern Germany, Laacher See, erupted.
 An unusual volcano, a “maar lake,” it is today a low-relief crater about 2km in diameter.
 It is calculated that the eruption at the time would have been large enough to send enough material into the atmosphere to account for the degree of cooling during this period.
 However, it has not been studied thoroughly enough.

-Hypothesis 3: A final hypothesis proposes a bolide impact large enough to cause the climate change observed.
+Hypothesis 3: A third hypothesis proposes a bolide impact large enough to cause the climate change observed.
 A wide variety of evidence exists from sites around the world for their having been such an impact at that time.
 These include grains of melt-glass and nanodiamonds.
 What was missing was a crater of the right age.
 In 2018, under a glacier called “Hiawatha” in northern Greenland, researchers found a massive crater that may fit the bill.
 At 31km wide, it is not as large as Chicxulub (the dinosaur extinction crater), but represents the effects of what was likely an iron asteroid 1.5km across slamming into the Earth at the time.
-It’s timing is still up for debate, as it could be as old as 100,000 years or as young as 12,900.
+Its timing is still up for debate, as it could be as old as 100,000 years or as young as 12,900.
 More research will bring answers.

 The HOlocene Epoch